Explore the diverse and fascinating world of animal habitats, where creatures of all kinds thrive in unique environments.

 Common tree species include pines, spruces, and cedars, creating a dense canopy that supports a variety of wildlife, including deer, bears, and numerous bird species.
 The forest floor is teeming with life, from ferns and mosses to insects and small mammals.

-Regions with distinct wet and dry seasons.
-They are characterized by a mix of deciduous and evergreen trees adapted to withstand drought.
+Tropical dry forests, found in regions with distinct wet and dry seasons, are characterized by a mix of deciduous and evergreen trees adapted to withstand drought.
 These forests support a variety of wildlife, including monkeys, deer, and numerous bird species.

-These are the mountainous regions around the world, and are characterized by their elevation and diverse plant and animal life.
+Montane forests, found in mountainous regions around the world, are characterized by their elevation and diverse plant and animal life.
 These ecosystems experience cooler temperatures and higher rainfall compared to lowland forests.

 The vegetation includes a mix of trees, shrubs, and aquatic plants, such as cypress trees and water lilies.
 These plants provide habitat for a variety of wildlife, including alligators, turtles, and numerous bird species.

-We can see them along shorelines around the world, these habitats are characterized by their sandy hills and unique vegetation.
+Coastal dunes, found along shorelines around the world, are characterized by their sandy hills and unique vegetation.
 These ecosystems play a crucial role in coastal protection and biodiversity.

 The vegetation includes hardy grasses and shrubs that stabilize the dunes and provide habitat for a variety of wildlife, including birds, insects, and small mammals.
 These plants are adapted to withstand the harsh conditions of wind and salt spray.